ccatanzarite/Sphere_CDC/README.md

 # Sphere_CDC
-A project to represent a sphere inn C#
+A project to represent a sphere in C#